coinmesh/coinmesh/README.md

-# Codename Fabric
+# CoinMesh

 An ecosystem for building Litecoin and Bitcoin applications.